pomorski park naukowo- technologiczny gdynia

 Ph D, Attorney-at-law

-Dr Krzysztof P. Kochanowski is an attorney-at-law.
-In 1988 he was graduated at Gdańsk University, Faculty of Law.
+Krzysztof Kochanowski is an attorney-at-law.
+He graduated in Faculty and Law at the University of Gdańsk in 1988.
 In early nineties he was working in a ships’ agent company in Gdynia as a claims handler and also as P&I Clubs correspondent in Poland.
 In 1993 admitted to Gdańsk Bar.
-For five he was years assisting Polish Ocean Lines as a legal counsel and in-house lawyer.
+For five years he was assisting Polish Ocean Lines as a legal counsel and in-house lawyer.
 From 1999 Mr. Kochanowski runs his own law firm – Krzysztof Kochanowski Mar-Consult Maritime Solicitors Office located in Gdynia.
-In 2010 he made Ph.D. at Gdansk University.
-Dr Kochanowski is a Chairman of Polish Maritime Law Association, arbitrator of Gdynia International Court of Arbitration, author of numerous academic publications and legal commentaries and a member of Maritime Law Drafting Committee at the Ministry of Maritime Economy and Inland Navigation.
+In 2010 he made Ph.D. at University of Gdańsk.
+Krzysztof Kochanowski is a Chairman of Polish Maritime Law Association, arbitrator of Gdynia International Court of Arbitration, a member of Maritime Law Drafting Committee at the Ministry of Maritime Economy and Inland Navigation and author of numerous academic publications and legal commentaries.

 The panel will concentrate on financing investments in the shipping and shipyard sectors as well as related legal, financial and organisational issues.
 The following aspects will be dealt with during the lecture and panel discussion: